-White-tailed deer (Odocoileus virginianus) this smallest member of the North American deer family is recognized by the characteristic nocturnal, they can be spotted feeding on plants at dawn and dusk.
+White-tailed deer (Odocoileus virginianus) Seen at Tuhaye in summer and winter, this smallest member of the North American deer family is recognized by the characteristic white underside of its tail.
+Though mostly nocturnal, they can be spotted feeding on plants at dawn and dusk.